 1. External Examiners are required by AU to submit written reports both annually and at the end of their period of External Examiners’ comments on the examining process are invited, including observations on the structure and content of the scheme of study and its teaching.

 (i) External Examiners on undergraduate schemes are required to complete an annual report which should be submitted by email within 4 weeks of the meeting of the final Examining Board in June.

 (ii) External Examiners on taught postgraduate schemes are required to complete two reports; an annual report which should be submitted by email within 4 weeks of the meeting of the semester two Examining Board in June, and a short report submitted at the end of the dissertation component of the degree scheme (November/December).

-5. Annual reports, with Departmental responses, will be published on the University’s AberLearn Blackboard site and will be available to registered students at the University.
+5. Annual reports, with departmental responses, will be published on the University’s AberLearn Blackboard site and will be available to registered students at the University.
 It is therefore important that reference is not made to individual candidates and individual members of staff by name.

-7. The University will give careful consideration to issues raised by its External Examiners and will inform the Examiners of steps taken in response to comments, or explain why recommended action has not been taken.
-It will not always be possible or desirable for the University to undertake action recommended by individual Examiners.
+7. The University will give careful consideration to issues raised by its External Examiners and will inform the Examiners of steps taken in response to comments, or explain why recommended action has not been It will not always be possible or desirable for the University to undertake action recommended by individual Examiners.
 This must be considered along with the comments of all other Examiners and other relevant performance indicators.

-9. The process and timeline for receiving and responding to undergraduate and taught postgraduate External Examiner reports can be here.
+9. The process and timeline for receiving and responding to undergraduate and taught postgraduate External Examiner reports can be found here.